Customer Experience Sells

 - Close: Go for the no – recognize when something’s the wrong fit or wrong timing, but leave the door open for future business

 Sales and marketing have changed a lot, and that's great news for tech or engineering-driven companies.
 The majority of buyers prefer to sell themselves on a purchase—in fact, 57% of their decision is made before they even contact you.
+[Learn more about the new sales model for high-tech.]
+Once they do, though, 5 common traps can decrease or derail your sales strategy:

 5 Biggest Fails in Sales